 In the late 19th century their popularity began to grow and the first Irish Terriers were imported to the United States.
 They received official recognition from the American Kennel Club in 1885.

-World War II resulted in the breeding of Irish Terriers slowing down dramatically and their popularity dipped.
-To this day, though, the breed has a devoted following who fall for their feisty, independent, dynamic and loyal characteristics.
+After World War II, the breeding of Irish Terriers slowed dramatically and their popularity dipped.
+To this day, though, the breed has a devoted following who fall for their feisty, independent, dynamic, and loyal characteristics.

 Irish Terrier Care

-If you are looking for a dog that has boundless energy, will be devoted to their family, is playful, adaptable and up for anything, you may find your perfect partner in an Irish Terrier.
+If you are looking for a dog that has boundless energy, will be devoted to their family and is playful, adaptable, and up for anything, you may find your perfect partner in an Irish Terrier.
 This breed, however, is strong-willed and feisty and isn't going to be for everyone.
 They could be a challenge for a novice dog owner.

 If you love the great outdoors and head out hiking or running in all weather conditions, then an Irish Terrier is probably going to be a game companion.
 This is not a breed that will be content with a couple of quick walks around the block to your local park.
 They have boundless energy and stamina and, with the right direction, they can excel at dog sports like agility and can make great canicross partners.